1. It All Starts With A Good Idea

 It’s not about the technology used.
 That’s merely a tool.
 It’s about creativity and having fun with it.

 2. Budget Planning

+Once you have an idea in mind, it’s time to start planning your budget.
 Especially when your budget is limited, it is important to use it sensibly.
-Ask yourself the question “What and especially who do I need for the production?”.
+Make a list of all the expenses involved, such as equipment rental, location fees, actors, costumes, etc. Then, set a realistic budget and stick to it.
+You can also consider seeking sponsorship or crowdfunding to help cover costs.
 It is, of course, an advantage if band members already have experience with music videos, cameras or editing.
 If not, the alternative is to hire a person who is familiar with everything.

 Your idea and location can be as cool as you want.
 But if the cutting of the video goes wrong, the whole thing will be useless in the end.
-Nowadays, cheap or even free software can provide decent video editing: Adobe Premiere or iMovie are frequently used tools.
-Practice and patience are the most important things here.
+However, this can be done with affordable software such as iMovie, Lightworks or canva.
+Use visual effects, transitions, and other tools to enhance the final product and make it look professional.

 5. Be Prepared